Bira/octopus-carnival/_drafts/wir-mm-4e-griffon.md

 The most common variety is called simply a Griffon, and has a lion's backside.
 They can't be trained at all unless you start with a hatchling, but stories tell that some elves and eladrin can use magic to control them and ride them into battle.
-Even so, griffon eggs fetch a high price on the open market (1000 GP), mostly from people who want an exotic beast to display in their zoos, or who want them as vicious, barely contained guard animals.
-Or maybe from people who think they have that elven magic figured out.
+Griffon eggs fetch a high price on the open market (1000 GP) from people who want a shot at training them, or who think they have that eladrin magic figured out.

 The ones you're most likely to find as trained mounts are the Hippogriffs, who have horse backsides and a considerably more tractable temperament.
 This makes them the most common flying mount among the sapient people of the world.
-I'm pretty sure Nerath had whole regiments of hippogriff cavalry and that the practice survives in any surviving community of sufficient size.
+I'm pretty sure Nerath had whole regiments of hippogriff cavalry and that the practice survives in any post-imperial community of sufficient size.

 Hippogriffs are brave enough that that they can readily be ridden into battle, and they actually breed true with normal horses as well as with each other.
 The